Foreign Legion Pioneer Company 1968-1970

 CPLE - Foreign Legion - Pioneer Company - Camp Canjuers - Colonel Letestu - 1970

-Colonel Letestu, the then 1er RE’s commanding officer, is visiting the regiment’s CPLE at Camp Canjuers, December 1970.
-Behind him, the company’s HQ.
+Colonel Letestu, then commanding officer of the 1er RE, visits the regiment’s CPLE at Camp Canjuers, December 1970.
+The company HQ is in the background.

 CPLE - Foreign Legion - Pioneer Company - Camp Canjuers - Stamp - Letter - 1968

-A stamp of the CPLE company, on a letter dated 1969.
+A rubber stamp of the CPLE company’s post office, on a letter dated 1969.

 CPLE - Foreign Legion - Pioneer Company - Camp Canjuers - Captain Doussau - 1968

-Captain Doussau, the only commander of the three-year-old Foreign Legion Pioneer Company, as seen in 1968.
-In fact, he built the entire company from the ground up.
+Captain Doussau, the sole commander of the Foreign Legion Pioneer Company throughout its three-year existence, photographed in 1968.
+He built the unit from the ground up.

 CPLE - Foreign Legion - Pioneer Company - Camp Canjuers - Badge - Insignia - 1970

-The CPLE badge, created and distributed in 1970.
-The design was inspired by the insignia of the Sapper-Pioneer Company (CSP) 1er RE serving in North Africa in the 1920s and 1930s.
+The CPLE badge, designed and issued in 1970.
+Its design was inspired by the insignia of the 1er RE’s Sapper-Pioneer Company (CSP/1), which served in North Africa in the 1920s and 1930s.

 ———